 5. In this list, Amazon provides you with the current low price + shipping for each item, but be very careful with this information.
 Don’t just automatically click on the “Match price” option.
 Sometimes Amazon will give you the lowest used price even if you are selling a new item.
 It’s always best to open up the individual item’s product page to see for yourself what the current buy box price is, as well as what the competition is selling that item for, and then decide for yourself how you want to price your item.
 A quick click on the ASIN/UPC link will open up the Amazon product page where you can get all the info you need to reprice wisely.
 Note: If you see a little check mark in the “Low Price” column, that means that you have the current lowest price.

 6. If you’re looking to reprice a specific item, you can search for that item in the search bar located near the top left of the screen.
 You can search by product name, MSKU, ASIN, UPC, FNSKU or ISBN.

 7. Under the “Your Price” column, you’ll see a column of boxes where you can update the price of the items you wish to reprice.

 8. Simply type in the new price you want.
 The price box will be outlined in a yellow/orange glow indicating that you have updated the price, but have not submitted it to Amazon yet.

 9. Submit your new prices to Amazon.
-You can either do a hard return in the price text box, click the save button on that item’s line, or you can wait until you are done updating prices on select items on the page, and then click the “Save” button on the top of the Save All column.
+You can either do a hard return in the price text box, click the save button on that item’s line, or wait until you are done updating prices on select items on the page, and then click the “Save” button on the top of the Save All column.
 Once submitted, it takes only a few minutes for Amazon to update the prices for your items.